twplatformlabs/psk-platform-global-env-values/notes.md

 }
 ```
 Using this config, you can trigger a sandbox deployment pipeline on git-push and a platform deployment pipeline on git-tag, and the `generated` pipeline would know that deploying to "preview" means concurrently deploying to all the locations listed.
 Likewise, upon successful completion, either with a manual approval or automatically, the pipeline would then go on to deploy to all six locations in "nonprod" and so on.
 (In this PSK build, only a single sandbox instance and prod instance is defined.)

-#### versions

-While a relase of a version upgrade will follow the above deployment path, nonetheless the desired version of cluster-level third-party packages is a uniform state requirement.

-Ex:

-When upgrading from version 1.23 of kubernetes to 1.24, after updating this global_value to the new version, triggering the related deployment pipelines will result (upon successful completion) in the new version being adopted.